 A permit availability calendar will be updated each afternoon, Monday through Friday, between March 1 and September 30, and can be found under the Permit Information link in the brown box at the previous page.

 BLM has 35 designated camp sites along the Ruby-Horsethief stretch.
 Camping is only allowed in these designated sites.

 Can I bring my dog?

-Dogs will be limited to two per camp site and count towards the overall group size.
+Dogs will be limited to two per camp site and count towards the overall group size for the fee system.

 How are camping permits allocated among private boaters and commercial rafting outfitters?

-Of the 35 designated camps, 29 (83 percent) will be available for private boaters, and six (17 percent) will be available for the outfitted public.
+Of the 35 designated camps, 30 will be available for private boaters, and 5 will be available for the outfitted public.
 The campsites available to outfitters will rotate; outfitters will not always have access to the same camps.
 Commercial camps will be allocated ahead of the permit season, and there will be penalties for reserving camps but not using them.

 Why does the BLM allow commercial rafting outfitters to use this stretch of river?

 Commercial outfitters provide the opportunity for visitors who may lack experience and equipment to get onto the river and enjoy their public lands.
 The BLM is interested in maintaining a cadre of committed and responsive outfitters who provide visitors with a variety of opportunities, from canoe rentals to fully supported raft trips that provide opportunities to hike the canyons from the river.
 Many of these outfitters also offer an educational component to their trips, which can foster environmental stewardship and enhance awareness and conservation of the sensitive resources that exist on public lands.
 In return for the privilege of operating on the public lands, commercial outfitters return 3 percent of their gross receipts to BLM.
 These fees are put back into management of the area.